Preventive Medicine: A Proactive Approach

 Preventive medicine is a branch of medicine that focuses on the health of individuals and communities.
 Its primary goal is to protect, promote, and maintain health and well-being and to prevent disease, disability, and death.

 The scope of preventive medicine is broad and encompasses all the ways that disease can be prevented or detected early before symptoms occur.
 This includes efforts to prevent the spread of infectious diseases, such as vaccinations and hand hygiene, and measures to prevent and manage chronic diseases, such as lifestyle modifications and screenings.
+Learn more about women’s health blood tests and their role in preventive care.

 Preventive medicine strategies can be categorized into three levels:

 1. Primary prevention: Measures to avoid the occurrence of disease.
+Learn more about our health promotion services.

 2. Secondary prevention: Measures to diagnose and treat an existing disease in its early stages before it causes significant morbidity.
+Read more about regular blood pressure screenings as an example.
+You can also explore our blood pressure screening services.

 3. Tertiary prevention: Measures to reduce the negative impact of an already established disease by restoring function and reducing disease-related complications.
+Learn more about our physical rehabilitation services.

 Schedule a Free Consultation